rocket-pool/RPIPs/RPIPs/RPIP-42.md

 This work is based on prior work; a copy can be found [here](../assets/rpip-42/bond_curves.md).

 ## Specification
-- The protocol SHALL be able to penalize stake at the node level
+- The oDAO SHALL be able to penalize stake at the node level when a [Penalizable offense](#penalizable-offenses) is committed
-- Minipool deposits SHALL be disabled
+- Legacy minipool deposits SHOULD be disabled
 - Node Operators SHALL NOT be required to stake RPL in order to create validators within their megapool
 - Node Operators with <`base_num` base validators SHALL be able to make a base validator within their megapool
   - A base validator SHALL have a `base_bond` bond from the Node Operator
-  - If there is a node operator queue, base validators SHALL be given priority over satellite validators
 - Node Operators with >=`base_num` base validators SHALL be able to make a satellite validator
   - A satellite validator SHALL have a `satellite_bond` bond from the Node Operator
+- If there is a node operator queue, base validators SHALL be given priority over satellite validators
 - If a Node has satellite validators active while that Node has <`base_num` base validators active, funds SHALL NOT be withdrawable by the Node Operator
   - It is NOT RECOMMENDED to exit base validators unless all satellite validators have been exited
   - A user MAY exit satellite validaors to allow for fund withdrawal